SekharSunkara6/Firebase-Signup-Login/README.md

 # Firebase Authentication Application
-This is a simple web application for user authentication using Firebase Authentication with email and password.
-The app is built using HTML, CSS, and JavaScript.
+you can consider including features like user registration, login, password reset, and social login options.The app is built using HTML, CSS, and JavaScript.

 ## Getting Started
 Follow these steps to set up the project and configure Firebase for authentication.